AIOps Value dashboard

 Related topics

-As an operator or Site Reliability Engineer (SRE), use the AIOps Value dashboard to view the key performance and operational metrics, and the top offenders for events, and assess how effectively situations help improve incident handling, reduce noise, and accelerate issue identification and resolution over time.
+As an operator or Site Reliability Engineer (SRE), use the AIOps Value dashboard to view key performance and operational metrics, and the top offenders for events, and assess how effectively situations help improve incident handling, reduce noise, and accelerate issue identification and resolution over time.
 Top offenders are events that cannot be effectively correlated into situations due to a missing node or service context.

 Operators or SREs can use this dashboard to perform the following actions: